Private Benjamin (1980 film): Plot

-Judy quickly discovers she was chosen for paratrooper training because the unit's commander finds her attractive; after the other trainees have jumped from the plane, he attempts to sexually assault her.
-When Judy jumps out of the plane rather than comply, he attempts to have her transferred far from Biloxi as soon as possible.
-Rather than accept what she sees as an undesirable post in Greenland or Guam, Judy negotiates an assignment to Supreme Headquarters Allied Powers Europe in Belgium, and meets up with Henri again on a visit to Paris.
-He proposes marriage and she accepts, but when Captain Lewis discovers that Tremont is a communist, Judy is forced to choose between the Army and love.
+Judy quickly discovers that she was chosen for paratrooper training because unit commander Colonel Thornbush finds her attractive.
+Because she is too scared to jump after the other trainees have jumped from the plane, he attempts to sexually assault her.
+When Judy jumps out of the plane rather than comply, he attempts to have her transferred.
+Judy negotiates an assignment to Supreme Headquarters Allied Powers Europe (SHAPE) in Belgium, and meets up with Henri again on a visit to Paris.
+He proposes marriage, and she accepts.
+After Captain Lewis discovers that Tremont is a communist, Judy is forced to choose between the Army and love.

-After she chooses Henri and gets engaged, he reveals his childish, controlling nature.
-He tries to "remake" Judy, and also insists she sign a prenuptial agreement to protect his centuries-old family home.
-Finally, when Henri sleeps with the house maid and also makes it obvious that he has not gotten over his ex-girlfriend Clare, Judy has a change of heart.
-On her wedding day, in the middle of the ceremony, she realizes she is on the verge of a huge mistake.
-Judy abandons Henri at the altar and heads off into the unknown, empowered by her newfound freedom and excited about what may lie ahead.
+Following his engagement to Judy, Henri reveals his self-centered, controlling nature.
+He tries to "remake" Judy and insists she sign a prenuptial agreement.
+Finally, when Henri sleeps with the housemaid and makes it obvious that he has not gotten over his ex-girlfriend Clare, Judy has a change of heart.
+On the day of the wedding ceremony, she punches Henri and abandons him at the altar, throws her bridal veil into the wind, and walks alone into the unknown, empowered by her newfound freedom.